-Brendan \b-ren-dan, br(e)-ndan\ as a boy's name is pronounced BREN-den.
+Brendan \b-ren-dan, br(e)-ndan\ as a boys' name is pronounced BREN-den.
 It is of Irish, Gaelic and Celtic origin, and the meaning of Brendan is "prince".
 From the old Irish personal name Bréanainn.
 Saint Brendan of Ireland (sixth century), known as "the Voyager", is famed for his scholarship and adventurous traveling, including a seven-year voyage to a land that some think may have been North America.
 Brendan of Birr was another sixth-century Irish saint.
 The modern Irish Gaelic form Breandán and the anglicized form Brendan are based on the medieval Latin form Brendanus.
 Irish playwright and wit, Brendan Behan; actor Brendan Fraser.

-Brendan is a very popular first name for males (#482 out of 1220, Top 39%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Brendan is a very prominent first name for males (#482 out of 1220, Top 39%) but an unusual last name for both adults and children.
+(2000 U.S. Census)

 Charted below is the baby name popularity of Brendan for boys.
 Brendan entered the list in 1950-1959 and reached its peak rank of #96 in the U.S. in 1999, and is presently at #351.
 (2014 Birth Statistics)